opensearch-project/documentation-website/_analyzers/tokenizers/index.md

 # Tokenizers

 A tokenizer receives a stream of characters and splits the text into individual _tokens_.
-A token is a term (usually, a word) and metadata about this term.
+A token consists of a term (usually, a word) and metadata about this term.
 For example, a tokenizer can split text on white space so that the text `Actions speak louder than words.` becomes [`Actions`, `speak`, `louder`, `than`, `words.`].

 The output of a tokenizer is a stream of tokens.
 Tokenizers also maintain the following metadata about tokens: